mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-19-2024.md

 - Retrieve the Zigbee device that was relinquished to other members of the Zigbee team and discuss the status of the Zigbee network with them.
 - Work with and implement code to manipulate physical devices with our Raspberry Pis.
 - Discuss with Love Patel about the relationship between the Appliances and the energy system and reworking the energy file to house functions relevant to energy management.
+- Create tests for the various messaging structure functions.

 ### ❖ Jahidul Robin